What is differential geometry: curves and surfaces: Total curvature

-Note that the last inequality gives an alternative proof of Fenchel's theorem.
-Indeed, without loss of generality we can assume that the origin lies on a chord of $\gamma$.
-In this case the closed spherical curve $\sigma$ goes from a point to its antipode and comes back; it takes length $\pi$ each way, whence
+The last inequality gives an alternative proof of Fenchel's theorem.
+Indeed, without loss of generality, we can assume that the origin lies on a chord of~$\gamma$.
+In this case, the closed spherical curve $\sigma$ goes from a point to its antipode and comes back; it takes length at least $\pi$ each way, whence

 Recall that the curvature of a spherical curve is at least $1$ (see \ref{ex:curvature-of-spherical-curve}).
 In particular, the length of a spherical curve cannot exceed its total curvature.
-The following theorem shows that the same inequality holds for {}\emph{closed} curves in a unit ball.
+The following theorem shows that the same inequality holds for \textit{closed} curves in a unit ball.

-\begin{thm}{Theorem} Let $\gamma$ be a smooth regular closed curve that lies in a unit ball.
+\begin{thm}{DNA theorem} Let $\gamma$ be a smooth closed curve that lies in a unit ball.
 Then

 \end{thm}